Frequently Asked Questions

-- Keep dogs on a short lease, by your side at all times (no extended leases).
+- Keep dogs on a short leash, by your side at all times (no extended leashes).
 Please remember not all people like dogs.

 - Pick up after them as needed (we do supply poop bags or better yet bring your own).

 Yes, we have five adult children.
 Two currently work on the farm (as a second job) and live in the area.
 A third lives in the Portland Metro area, another is attending school in Phoenix, Arizona and the last one lives and works in Austin Texas.
 They all came together to celebrate Tacy’s wedding, held on the farm!

 No, we are not.
 We open for our Pumpkin and Sunflower Season in September until Halloween, and we open for our Christmas Tree Season the Saturday after Thanksgiving, and stay open through Dec.
 15 (most years the Sunday before Christmas).

 However during our off seasons, we still sell our farm fresh meat and some produce.
 As this is a farm year round, there is usually someone up here working.
 To pick up or purchase meat or produce during our off season we highly recommend calling or emailing us before heading up to the farm.